Imagine waking up every day, checking your affiliate dashboard, and seeing that you made $500 before the day has begun.

 Nerdwallet is a good example of a website that mainly focuses on reviews and comparisons.

 Placing affiliate links is obviously a very important part of being an affiliate marketer.

-Depending on the program you’ve joined, you will be able to add text, image, and banner links.
+Depending on the program you’ve joined, you will be able to add text, images, and banner links.

-Don’t add too many or content can appear disingenuous.
+Don’t add too many, or the content can appear disingenuous.
 Only add them where it makes sense.

 Continuing with Nerdwallet, they add affiliate links via buttons, images, and text.
 Make it as natural as possible like this:

 It’s also critical that you perform keyword research before you write every piece of content.